 Although you are only required to repay the interest, some mortgage providers allow you to repay a percentage of the capital each year.
 Also, some RIO mortgage providers give you the flexibility to change to a lifetime mortgage at a certain point, if you decide the monthly repayments are too much.

 As older borrowers are eligible for this type of home loan, appeal to those:

 - Coming to the end of an existing standard interest only mortgage

 - Looking to buy property suitable for retirement

 - Wanting to unlock some of the equity in their property to pay off bills, boost retirement income or help family

 How much can I borrow with a RIO mortgage?

 The amount you can borrow with a RIO mortgage can be up to 50% of the property value but this depends on the lender, your age, income and property value.
-However, retirement interest only mortgage loans are usually lower than repayment mortgages, where you could borrow as much as 65%.
+This is usually less than with a repayment mortgage where you can borrow as much as 65%.

 - be 55 or older

 - prove you can afford the monthly interest repayments